 Opening Hours: Lunch is daily from 12 pm to 2 pm and dinner is Sunday to Thursday from 5.30 pm to 8.30 pm and Fridays and Saturdays from 5 pm to 9 pm.

-Don’t leave Airlie Beach without coming for lunch at the Oak Bar & Resturant at the Cape Gloucester Resort.
+Don’t leave Airlie Beach without coming for lunch at the Oak Bar & Restaurant at the Cape Gloucester Resort.
 This place is not only just stunning, but the food here is amazing too!

 The Cape Gloucester Resort is heaven on earth – with views of the coral sea as far as the eye can see.
 The sand here is powdery white, and the water is turquoise clear – making it not just a great place for lunch, but the ideal place to spend the day.
 Plus there is a pool on-site too which day guests are welcome to use.

 There is a great menu with lots of options.
 Seafood is heavily featured, but there is also steak, pork, chicken and more.
-They have a great kids menu with all meals being $13 and include an ice block.
-Kids meals include fish and chips, chicken nuggets, pizza and more.
+They have a great kids menu with all meals being $15 and include a drink.
+Kids meals include fish and chips, chicken nuggets, pasta and more.

 If you’re like me and don’t want to leave the place – you can actually stay on-site.
-There is a range of accommodation on-site from basic motel-style rooms to fully self-contained cabins.
-Click here for more information.
+There is a range of accommodation from basic motel-style rooms to fully self-contained cabins, so if you are seeking family hotels in Airlie Beach, click here for more information.

 Location: 128 Gloucester Ave, Hydeaway Bay

 Main Meal Prices: $26 to $36 | Kids meals $13 and include an ice block

 If you love seafood and stunning views, then lunch at Montes Beach Restaurant is an absolute must!
 The view alone makes this place worth stopping in.